nandakrishnancse/CMB2-Post-Search-field-with-post-type-filter/README.md

 	'type'        => 'post_search_text', // This field type
 	// post type should be an array
 	'post_type'   => [ 'post', 'page' ],
-	//filter shown only if post type if an array of size greater than or equal to two 'post_type_filter' => true,
+	//filter shown only if post type is an array and its size greater than or equal to two 'post_type_filter' => true,
 	// Default is 'checkbox', used in the modal view to select the post type 'select_type' => 'radio',